 Even though danger is ever-present in this world, we can still have peace.
-God has a personal pledge towards those who know His name and hold fast to Him.
+God has a personal pledge to those who know His name and hold fast to Him.
 He promises to deliver, protect, answer, and rescue (Psalm 91:14-15).
 These are great promises, all of which we want to claim and hold on to.

 But sometimes we focus on these more than the next verse.
-“With long life I will satisfy him and show him my salvation.”(Psalm 91:16) To those who know Him and hold fast to Him, God promises a long, satisfying life.
+“With long life, I will satisfy him and show him my salvation.”(Psalm 91:16) To those who know Him and hold fast to Him, God promises a long, satisfying life.
 Yes, this means our earthly life, but even more so this refers to our eternal life with Christ.

 In the same verse, God promises that He will show His salvation.
 The redeeming power of Christ which was shown in His death on the cross and in His resurrection will be revealed in full in our life beyond this world.
-In eternity, a life forever in God’s presence will indeed be a life of joy, content, and satisfaction.
+In eternity, a life forever in God’s presence will indeed be a life of joy, contentment, and satisfaction.

 God Doesn’t Promise a Danger-Free World

 There is no place in the Bible where we are told that our earthly life will be storm-free.
 The false belief no more dangers are lurking around believers is foolish and utterly dangerous.
 It leads to an unwise and reckless life.

 There are many reasons why we still face dangers and experience suffering.